Bridesmaids

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 Annie's life is a mess.
 But when she finds out her lifetime best friend is engaged, she simply must serve as Lillian's maid of honor.
 Though lovelorn and broke, Annie bluffs her way through the expensive and bizarre rituals.
 With one chance to get it perfect, she’ll show Lillian and her bridesmaids just how far you’ll go for someone you love.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure